 Where to stay in Santa Marta

-We chose to stay at The Dreamer Hostel, also known as the best hostel in central America.
+We chose to stay at The Dreamer Hostel, also known as the best hostel in Central America.
 The place is shaped like a courtyard with an awesome pool in the middle.
 It’s almost like the hostel version of a resort.
 The dreamer hostel is a great place to relax and chill after the lost city trek.
 After four days of sleeping in the forest, you deserve some pampering.

 They have a great breakfast (for additional payment).
-I preferred just buying my fruits at the nearby supermarket (at the mall) and make myself breakfast.
+I preferred just buying my fruits at the nearby supermarket (at the mall) and making myself breakfast.
 After breakfast hours they have a menu from which you can order great food. the best was their 1-liter smoothies made fresh for very few pesos.
 I loved chilling at the pool with these smoothies.

 What to do in Santa Marta and Taganga